otis-bot/otis-bot/README.md

 ##Credits

-Otis-Bot was written by Michael Ferrill and is maintined by Michael Ferrill and other graduates of the Firehose Project, including:
+Otis-Bot was written by Michael Ferrill and is maintined by Michael Farrell and other graduates of the Firehose Project, including:

 Matthew Dunn ([radiofreemattd](https://github.com/radiofreemattd))